A Game of Thrones: On the Wall

 The prologue of the novel introduces the Wall: a huge magical wall of ice at the northern border of the Seven Kingdoms.
-The Wall is defended by the Night's Watch, an order of warriors who serve for life to defend the realm from the Others, an ancient and hostile inhuman race, and human "wildlings" who live north of the Wall.
+The Wall is defended by the Night's Watch, a great order of warriors who serve for life to defend the realm from the Others, an ancient and hostile inhuman race, and human "wildlings" who live north of the Wall.

 Jon Snow, Ned's bastard son, is inspired by his uncle Benjen to join the Night's Watch.
-He becomes disillusioned when he discovers that its primary function is as a penal colony.
+He becomes disillusioned when he discovers that its recruits are mostly convicts.
 Jon unites his fellow recruits against their harsh instructor and protects the cowardly but good-natured and intelligent Samwell Tarly.
 Jon is appointed steward to the leader of the Watch, Lord Commander Jeor Mormont.
 Benjen fails to return from an expedition north of the Wall; when the bodies of two men from his party are recovered, they re-animate as undead wights before being dispatched by Jon.

 When word of Ned's execution reaches Jon, he attempts to join Robb against the Lannisters, but is persuaded to remain loyal to the Watch.
 Mormont declares his intention to march north to find Benjen, and to investigate rumors of a "King-beyond-the-Wall" uniting the wildlings.

 Across the Narrow Sea

-Across the eastern sea, in Essos, live the exiled children of the dead, deposed Mad King Aerys of the Seven Kingdoms: Viserys and Daenerys Targaryen.
+Across the eastern sea, in Essos, live the exiled children of the dead and deposed Mad King Aerys of the Seven Kingdoms: Viserys and Daenerys Targaryen.

 Viserys betroths Daenerys to Khal Drogo, a warlord of the Dothraki people, in exchange for the use of Drogo's army to reclaim the throne.
 Daenerys receives three petrified dragon eggs as a wedding present from a wealthy merchant.
 Jorah Mormont, a knight exiled from Westeros and Jeor's son, joins Viserys as an adviser.
 Initially terrified of her new husband and his people, Daenerys eventually embraces her role as Drogo's queen.
 Drogo, however, shows little interest in conquering Westeros.
 When Viserys publicly threatens Daenerys and her unborn child, Drogo executes him by pouring molten gold on his head.

 An assassin attempts to poison Daenerys, convincing Drogo to conquer Westeros.
 While sacking villages to fund the invasion, Drogo is badly wounded, and Daenerys commands the captive folk healer Mirri Maz Duur to save him.
 The healer, angered by the Dothraki raids against her people, sacrifices Daenerys's unborn child to power the spell to save Drogo's life, which restores Drogo's physical health but leaves him in a persistent vegetative state.

 With Drogo incapacitated, much of his army disperses.
 Daenerys smothers Drogo with a pillow and has Mirri tied to Drogo's funeral pyre.
 She places her three dragon eggs on the pyre and enters it herself.
 When the fire burns out, she emerges unharmed, with three newly hatched dragons.